jockey10/vtcache/README.md

 # vtcache
 ---------
-Provides an API and in-memory database for storing and retrieving VMware tags and facts.
-This applications is specifically designed to store and retrieve JSON returned by the Ansible [vmware_tags_facts](https://docs.ansible.com/ansible/devel/modules/vmware_tag_facts_module.html) module.
+Provides an API and in-memory database for storing and retrieving VMware tags and facts. `vtcache` is specifically designed to store and retrieve JSON returned by the Ansible [vmware_tags_facts](https://docs.ansible.com/ansible/devel/modules/vmware_tag_facts_module.html) module.

 ## design
 ---------